Arthropleura: Classification

 In 2024, exceptionally preserved fossils from the Montceau-les-Mines Lagerstätte of France were studied and described with the aid of Micro-CT scanning, revealing the head region in two nearly complete juvenile Arthropleura fossils.
 They showed that the head identified by past authors was indeed the head, with the collum a thin segment behind it.
-Waterlot's cephalic limbs are now identified as paired ventral scleites, protecting the head like a car bumper.
+Waterlot's cephalic limbs are now identified as paired ventral sclerites, protecting the head like a car bumper.
 The cephalic limbs showed two pairs of external maxillae, and an internal set of mandibles.
 Phylogenetic analysis found Arthropleura just outside of Diplopoda (stem-group Diplopoda), while Microdecemplex was found as a crown-group millipede rather than an arthropleuridean.

 The larger of two exceptionally preserved Arthropleura fossils from Montceau-les-Mines (France), showing the head region (including the antennae and stalked eyes), as well as legs (two pairs per body segment), from Lhéritier et al. (2024).

 Detail of the previous fossil, showing the head in greater resolution, from Lhéritier et al. (2024).

 The smaller of the two exceptionally preserved Arthropleura fossils from Montceau-les-Mines, also showing the head region, from Lhéritier et al. (2024).

 Detail of the smaller of two exceptionally preserved Arthropleura fossils from Montceau-les-Mines (France), showing the head region (including the antennae and stalked eyes), from Lhéritier et al. (2024).